r-grandorder/tri-hermes/en/pages/Interludes/Astraea.md

 **Astraea:**

 Indeed.
-Whomever it was who called me here **likely needs my judgment.**
+Whomever it was who called me here **likely needs my judgment.:**

 Crime and judgment are hand in hand.
 Would society not collapse if one lacked the other?